Home » Cryptocurrency Trading Guide

 How to pick the best cryptocurrency exchange

 There are many exchanges out there for you to trade your cryptocurrencies on.
-While some are good, there are also bad eggs among them.
+While some are good, there are also some bad eggs among them.
 Below are some things to look out for before choosing a cryptocurrency exchange.

 SecuritySecurity – Security should be a top priority for any exchange.
 Some cryptocurrency exchanges have been victims of hacks where tokens worth hundreds of millions of dollars were stolen.
 Ensure the exchange uses the best technology to secure their website and protect customers’ data.